St Ouen’s Bay

 El Tico has a perfect location on the bay for sunset dining al fresco.

 St Ouen’s Bay is a protected area, indeed the beach and surrounding area is the largest section of the Jersey National Park.
-So no hotels and very limited self catering accommodations here.
-Discovery Bay Apartments are the best place to stay and they are right on the bay, steps from the sand!
+So there are no hotels and very limited self-catering accommodations here.
+However, the luxury Atlantic Hotel has stunning views of St Ouen’s Bay.

 WHAT TO SEE & DO

-Water sports are the main activity on St Ouen’s Bay, particularly surfing and windsurfing.
+Water sports, particularly surfing and windsurfing, are the main activities on St Ouen’s Bay.